magictrick-dev/HatTricks/Hotloading/README.md

-# DLL / Share Library Hotloading
+# DLL / Shared Library Hotloading

 Hotloading is a very simple, yet powerful construct rarely utilized for C and C++ applications.
 This demonstration highlights the capabilities of hotloading by allowing the user to define a set front-end API